Suppression of discontinuous phase transitions by particle diffusion: Numerical Results

-On the other hand, the histograms of $n_{\sigma}$ for the Brownian Potts model do not have a peak at $x \simeq 1/q$ representing the paramagnetic phase~(see Fig.~\ref{fig2}(d,e,f)).
+On the other hand, the histograms of $n_{\sigma}$ for the Brownian Potts model do not have a peak at $x \simeq 1/q$ representing the paramagnetic phase~(see Fig.~\ref{fig3}(d,e,f)).
 This is a clear and decisive evidence for the absence of phase coexistence.
 We also performed the same analysis for other values of $q=2,\cdots, 8$, which lead to the same conclusion that the Brownian Potts model has a continuous phase transition irrespective of the value $q$.
 We will substantiate this conclusion with a theoretical argument later.

 The apparent double peaks in the order parameter histogram is attributed to the discrete symmetry of the Potts spin.
 The Potts order parameter $\bm{m}_v$ lies within a $(q-1)$-dimensional polyhedron~\cite{Wu.1982k4e}.
 For instance, it lies inside an equilateral triangle for $q=3$.
 As the coupling constant approaches $K_c$ from below, the order parameter deviates from the center of the polyhedron and moves toward a vertex developing a peak in the order parameter histogram.
 Due to fluctuations at finite $L$, it does not stay near a single vertex but keeps diffusing to the other vertices.
 In the transient period, the order parameter magnitude shrinks because it is limited by the faces of the polyhedron.
 This effect can result in an additional bump in the order parameter histogram.
-The broad double peaks observed in Figs.~\ref{fig2} (d) and (e) are plausibly a consequence of this effect.
+The broad double peaks observed in Figs.~\ref{fig3} (d) and (e) { and the apparent dips in the Binder cumulant shown in Fig.~\ref{fig2} (d)} are plausibly a consequence of this effect.

 We also confirmed numerically that the equilibrium $(q=3)$-state Potts model in 2d has a similar bump in the order parameter histogram and a dip in the Binder parameter.
 The equilibrium $3$-state Potts model is known to have a continuous phase transition.
 Therefore, the unusual behavior of the order parameter histogram and the Binder parameter should not be taken as an evidence for a discontinuous phase transition.